In this article, I'll introduce you to the entire process of engraving. Specifically focusing on laser engraving and how it works.

 - In about 10 seconds we have our personalized pen!
 Polish, pack it up, and send it off!

 The step by step process of the C02 laser engraver is almost identical to the YAG.
 The major differences are the computer software program (CorelDraw), the time it takes to engrave (C02 engravers take 2-7 minutes), and the polishing process.

 Since we engrave organic materials like wood, we fill the engraving to accentuate it.

-What is engraving, How do lasers work, What is a laser engraving machine, How is custom engraving done are all just some of the questions we have touched on.
+What is engraving?
+How does laser engraving work?
+What is a laser engraving machine?
+How is custom engraving done?
+These are all just some of the questions we have touched on.